-With over fifteen years of experience in the formulation, delivery and evaluation of innovative interventions aimed at protecting human rights and empowering marginalised communities in the Global South, Silvia has worked with various donors including institutional funders and trusts and foundations.
-Silvia graduated in Culture and Human Rights from the University of Bologna and holds an MSc in Development Administration and Planning from University College London (UCL).
+With over 15 years of experience in the formulation, delivery and evaluation of innovative interventions aimed at protecting human rights and empowering marginalised communities in the Global South, Silvia has worked with various donors including institutional funders and trusts and foundations.
+She graduated in Culture and Human Rights from the University of Bologna and holds an MSc in Development Administration and Planning from University College London (UCL).

 Content Editor and Project Manager

 Sarah is a digital communications specialist with 20 years’ experience working for international non-profits.
 She is committed to using her skills in writing, photography and video for impact across the global health, development and humanitarian sectors.

 Tinashe is a communications specialist with a deep understanding of women and gender issues.
 She has a passion for creating content that is informative and thought-provoking.
 Tinashe has experience in creating content for both online and offline audiences and running social media campaigns.
 She also brings experience of working in multi-cultural environments obtained from Ireland, USA and Zimbabwe.
 Tinashe holds a Masters in International Public Policy and Diplomacy.